AlbericDeLajarte/ImageAnalysis/README.md

 # ImageAnalysis
-Image Analysis and Pattern Recognition
+Lab for the course Image Analysis and Pattern Recognition